 To some degree, the Jews were very cautious when it came to the use of God’s name.
 Enshrined in the Mosaic law was the command not to take or use God’s name in a vain way.
 For example, it was not to be invoked in a curse or to be used in a profanity.

-The fact that Jehovah has shared his name with us indicates that Jehovah wants a close personal relationship with man.
-The name Jehovah is a reasonably accurate translation of the name.
-For example, it is evident from Hebrew documents that it would have had three syllables.
-That being the case, the argument that some scholars have advanced is that the name should be pronounced, Yahweh, having only two syllables.
-While it may be accurate in terms of the first letter it is also an inaccurate rendering of the name.
-It is possible that it is more accurate to pronounce the divine name with a Y instead of the J in Jehovah.
-[Yehovah] But that in itself doesn’t necessarily argue against the use of the name.
+It is evident from Hebrew and Greek documents that it would have had three syllables.
+That being the case, the argument that some scholars have advanced is that the name should be pronounced, Yahweh, having only two syllables, while it may be accurate in terms of the first letter it is also an inaccurate rendering of the name.
+It is a least an attempt to get close and should be applauded.

-Frankly, the fact that names are pronounced differently in different languages does not take away from the result of using the divine name.
-When a person knows and uses the divine name they are signifying that they agree with Jehovah’s instruction to be more personal with God.
+When a person knows and uses the divine name they are signifying that they agree with Yahuwah[Yah-Who-A] instruction to be more personal with God.
 We should use that name.
-Jehovah wants a close personal relationship with his servants, and, when we in turn begin using the divine name we indicate that we too want a close personal relationship with him.
+Yahuway [Yah-Who-A] wants a close personal relationship with his servants, and, when we in turn begin using the divine name we indicate that we too want a close personal relationship with him.
 Using someone’s name indicates a closer relationship with that person than simply using a title.
 Indeed, it has been argued cogently that the use of a person’s name, in effect learning and using that name, shows respect and also a personal interest in the person.
-Jehovah is the creator and life giver and father.
+Yahuway [Yah-Who-A] is the creator and life giver and father.
 He wants us to use his name.
 That is the same personal name that God uses when speaking to us.
 What more respectful thing could we do in obedience to his own command than to use that name when speaking to him in prayer.
 Jesus himself said about Jehovah in prayer.
 “I have made your name known to them.”
 Jesus clearly used God’s name and explained and demonstrated the character of God in his dealings so that people got to know more about the personality of God as they got to know the personality of Jesus.
 Jesus himself said, “he who has seen me has seen the father.”
 Indicating that so close is his personality to the personality of God that to get to know Jesus would be in many ways, the same as getting to know the nature of God.